Discovering and Reasoning of Causality in the Hidden World with Large Language Models: The Framework

-In practice, many factors, such as the LLM capabilities, data faithfulness, and prompt templates, could affect the satisfaction of Eq~\ref{eq:info_gain}.
-Therefore, in the next section, we will establish a theoretical framework to discuss the influence of the factors above to the satisfaction of Eq~\ref{eq:info_gain}.
+In practice, many factors, such as the LLM capabilities, data faithfulness, and prompt templates, could affect the success of Algorithm~\ref{alg:coat-main}.
+Therefore, in the Section~\ref{subsec:MB-identification}, we formalize the required assumptions on the LLMs' ability, and establish a theoretical guarantee on the factor identification for Markov Blanket.